Medicare Enrolled

 What this data tells you about Dr. Loudermilk

-Dr. John Loudermilk is a family medicine in Fort Walton Beach, FL, with 15 years in practice.
+Dr. John Loudermilk is a family medicine specialist in Fort Walton Beach, FL, with 15 years of NPI registration.
 Based on federal Medicare data, Dr. Loudermilk performed 13,615 Medicare services across 7,299 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Loudermilk received a total of $2,683 from 26 pharmaceutical and/or device companies across 119 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.